 Whether or not the indemnity company acted in BAD FAITH, in Rhode Island, is irrelevant.
 If the insurance company guesses wrong they are on the hook to pay the entire judgment.
 Even if the insurance company acts in good faith rejecting the policy limit settlement proposal, they are on the hook for the entire judgment

-The decision is groundbreaking because it allows for extra-contractual damages over and above the insurance policy limit, even if the insurance company is acting as good corporate citizen and trying to do the right thing.
+The decision is groundbreaking because it allows for extra-contractual damages over and above the insurance policy limit, even if the insurance company is acting as good corporate citizen and trying to do the right thing. website

 The Court in Asermely stated: “It is not sufficient that the insurance company act in good faith.
 An insurance company’s fiduciary obligations include a duty to consider seriously a plaintiffs reasonable offer to settle within the policy limits.
 Accordingly, if it has been afforded reasonable notice and if a plaintiff has made a reasonable written offer to a defendant’s insurer to settle within the policy limits, the insurer is obligated to seriously consider such an offer.
-If the insurer declines to settle the case within the policy limits, it does so at its peril in the event that a trial results in a judgment that exceeds the policy limits, including interest.
+If the insurer declines to settle the case within the policy limits, it does so at its peril in the event that a trial results in a judgment that exceeds the policy limits, including interest. information

 The Rhode Island Supreme Court went on to state:

 “If such a judgment is sustained on appeal or is unappealed, the insurer is liable for the amount that exceeds the policy limits, unless it can show that the insured was unwilling to accept the offer of settlement.
 The insurer’s duty is a fiduciary obligation to act in the best interests of the insured.
 Even if the insurer believes in good faith that it has a legitimate defense against the third party, it must assume the risk of miscalculation if the ultimate judgment should exceed the policy limits.”
 Id. website